hellodave99/Edge-Drivers-Beta-AH/st-multipurpose-sensor-v2/README.md

+## Modified by AH to increase garage door "open" threshold to +/-500

 ## SmartThings Multipurpose Sensor-Pref: Modified fron original Driver to add settings with preferences for custom Temperature Reports
   ## Modified by Mariano Colmenarejo with help of Nayely Zarazua (SmartThings)